Neural Moving Horizon Estimation for Robust Flight Control: Experiments

+Fig.~\ref{fig: tracking performance on race-track} illustrates the tracking performance of each controller on the unseen race-track trajectory.
+Significant tracking errors are observed in both the horizontal and vertical directions when using the baseline controller alone. $\mathcal{L}_1$-AC only slightly improves the tracking error in the horizontal plane over the baseline controller, whereas Active $\mathcal{L}_1$-AC, DMHE, and NeuroMHE all achieve much more accurate tracking.
+This comparison clearly shows the advantage of the proposed robust control architecture.
+Fig.~\ref{fig: disturbance estimation synthetic data} compares the disturbance estimation performance among all methods except for the baseline controller.
+Both NeuroMHE and DMHE demonstrate more accurate estimation than $\mathcal{L}_1$-AC and Active $\mathcal{L}_1$-AC, particularly in the disturbance torque estimation, where the latter two algorithms have large oscillations and biases.
+Fig.~\ref{fig:force xy synthetic} and Fig.~\ref{fig:force z synthetic} also shows that NeuroMHE outperforms DMHE in terms of smaller time lag and estimation error.

+The advantages of NeuroMHE over DMHE are attributed to its MLP-modeled weightings, which effectively adapt to the inverse of the noise covariance parameters on the unseen trajectory, as shown in Fig.~\ref{fig: optimal weighting matrices evaluation}.
+The neural network's increased $\gamma_1$ and decreased $\gamma_2$ impose a greater penalty on the predicted measurement error than on the process noise during the period of $1.5\sim 8.5\ {\rm s}$.
+This time-varying pattern allows for rapid changes of the force estimates, thus enabling NeuroMHE to track the fast-changing disturbance forces during that period.
+In contrast, without the neural network, the optimized values of $\gamma_1$ and $\gamma_2$ in the trained DMHE are fixed at $0.788$ and $0.183$, respectively.

-We further compare NeuroMHE with DMHE over $100$ episodes.
-In each episode, the quadrotor is controlled to track the same reference trajectory as in training, and the external disturbances are updated online by integrating the random walk model with the state-dependent noise based on the current quadrotor state.
-In Fig.~\ref{fig: rmse comparison}, we present boxplots of the RMSEs in terms of the force estimation error and the trajectory tracking error.
-Fig.~\ref{fig:rmse force} shows that the estimation performance of NeuroMHE for the horizontal disturbance forces are slightly better than that of DMHE, but a significant improvement is in the $z$ direction with a $20\%$ RMSE reduction\footnote{Based on the boxplots in Fig.~\ref{fig: rmse comparison}, we further quantify the performance using the medians of the RMSEs.
-Specifically, we compute the performance index by ${p_{{\rm{rate}}}} = \frac{{{m_{{\rm{DMHE}}}} - {m_{{\rm{NeuroMHE}}}}}}{{{m_{{\rm{DMHE}}}}}} \times 100\% $ where $m_{{\rm{DMHE}}}$ and $m_{{\rm{NeuroMHE}}}$ denote the medians of the RMSEs of DMHE and NeuroMHE, respectively.
-A positive $p_{\rm rate}$ represents that NeuroMHE outperforms DMHE.}.
-Accordingly, Fig.~\ref{fig:rmse tracking} shows that NeuroMHE outperforms DMHE significantly in the $z$ direction with $42\%$ better height tracking performance.
+We further compare NeuroMHE, DMHE, $\mathcal{L}_1$-AC, and Active $\mathcal{L}_1$-AC over $100$ episodes.
+In each episode, the quadrotor is controlled to follow the same race-track trajectory as in evaluation, and the external disturbances are updated online by integrating the random walk model (\ref{eq: random walk}) with the state-dependent noise using the current quadrotor state.
+In Fig.~\ref{fig: rmse comparison}, we present boxplots of the force and torque estimation error as well as the trajectory tracking error in terms of RMSE.
+Fig.~\ref{fig:rmse force} and Fig.~\ref{fig:rmse torque} demonstrate that NeuroMHE outperforms all other methods in all spacial directions, reducing force and torque estimation errors by up to $51\%$ and $78.9\%$, respectively.
+The accurate estimation of NeuroMHE leads to superior trajectory-tracking performance with up to $86.3\%$ tracking error reduction over the other methods, as shown in Fig.~\ref{fig:rmse position}.

 Overall, our simulation results indicate:

 \begin{enumerate} \item A stable NeuroMHE with a fast dynamic response can be efficiently learned online in merely a few episodes from the quadrotor trajectory tracking error without the need for the ground-truth disturbance data. \item The neural network can generate the adaptive weightings online, thus improving both the estimation and control performance of the NeuroMHE-augmented flight controller when the noise covariances are dynamic. \end{enumerate}